 If my child gets a cavity in a baby tooth, should it be filled?

 Primary, or “baby” teeth are important for many reasons.
 Not only do they help children speak clearly and chew naturally, they also aid in forming a path that permanent teeth may follow when they are ready to erupt.
 Some of them are necessary until a child is 12 years old or longer.
 Pain, infection of the gums and jaws, impairment of general health and premature loss of teeth are just a few of the problems that may happen when baby teeth are neglected.
 Also, because tooth decay is really an infection and will spread, decay on baby teeth may cause decay on permanent teeth.
 Proper care of baby teeth is instrumental in enhancing the health of your child!

 Does my child need dental sealants?

 Sealants cover the pits and fissures in teeth that are difficult to brush and therefore susceptible to decay.
 We recommend sealants as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.
 Dental sealants are easily, quickly and comfortably applied and they may effectively protect teeth for many years.

 What should I do if my child sucks his thumb?

 Thumb and pacifier sucking habits that go on for a long period of time may create crowded, crooked teeth or bite problems.
-If they are still sucking their thumbs or fingers when the permanent teeth arrive, a mouth appliance may be recommended by our pediatric dentist.
+If they are still sucking their thumbs or fingers when the permanent teeth arrive, a mouth appliance may be recommended.
 Most children stop these habits on their own.